mmkuang/grayclhn.github.io/index.md

   short and under-edited essays.
 Some might call them blog posts, but that would overstate how frequently I write them.

-* Other websites:
-  I'm not sure if those sites are useful.
-Let me know if they are.

 You can reach me by email at <gcalhoun@iastate.edu> and on Twitter [@GrayCalhoun](http://www.twitter.com/#!/GrayCalhoun), and I have (mostly redundant) profiles at